maevadevs/Go-Developer-Advanced/02-Types-And-Declarations/readme.md

 ---

-- Write programs in a way that makes intentions clear
+- **Write programs in a way that makes intentions clear**
 - Some particular approaches produce clearer codes
 - Built-in types in Go and how to declare them
-- Go does things differently: Subtle differences from other languages
+- Go does some things differently
+- There are subtle differences from other languages
 - **NOTE: All declared variables in Go must be used**

 ## Predeclared Types